BestTimesToVisit.com Logo

 Sunrise Ascent to Aiguille du Midi

-Escape the crowds with this moderate hike offering continuous, jaw-dropping views of the Mont Blanc massif.
-The trail winds through alpine meadows dotted with wildflowers in summer and offers stunning perspectives of glaciers.
-Pack a picnic lunch to enjoy amidst this natural splendor.
+Escape the crowds with this stunning mid-altitude trail offering continuous, jaw-dropping views of the Mont Blanc massif.
+The path winds through alpine meadows dotted with wildflowers in summer and offers a more intimate connection with the mountains than the higher viewpoints.
+Pack a picnic with local cheese and charcuterie to savor amidst the grandeur.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.